Books

 by Ayatullah Jafar Subhani

-i recommend these because there are a lof of things that are not being told to you about how disobedient companions like Umar were to the Prophet Peace and Blessings of Allah be upon him.
+i recommend these because there are a lof of things that are not being told to you about how disobedient companions like Umar were to the Prophet (pbuh).

 they are praised only because they became rulers. as we know rulers re-write history to save their own skin. but Allah knows what they had done.